UniReg: A Universal Model for Controllable CT Image Registration: Related Work

-\paragraph{Unified Medical Image Registration. } Despite a vast number of methods for deformable image registration, most of these methods are task-specific \cite{LiuLFZHL22,MokC20,FanLLWLLH23} or require manual~\cite{SunNK14,HeinrichJBS12} or automated~\cite{hoopes2021hypermorph,mok2021conditional,LiuLFZHL22} hyperparameter tuning for new registration tasks.
+Despite a vast number of methods for deformable image registration, most of these methods are task-specific \cite{LiuLFZHL22,MokC20,FanLLWLLH23} or require manual~\cite{SunNK14,HeinrichJBS12} or automated~\cite{hoopes2021hypermorph,mok2021conditional,LiuLFZHL22} hyperparameter tuning for new registration tasks.

 To address this issue, some attempts have been made to explore unified medical image registration.
 Siebert \emph{et al.} \cite{siebert2024convexadam} proposed a self-configuring dual-optimization method, which amortizes the hyperparameter search using a combination of rule-based and grid search techniques.
-Alternatively, Hoffmann \emph{et al.} \cite{hoffmann2021synthmorph} proposed a deep learning-based registration method that learns from randomly synthesized images and shapes.
+Hoffmann \emph{et al.} \cite{hoffmann2021synthmorph} proposed a deep learning-based registration method that learns from randomly synthesized images and shapes.
 While learning from synthesized shapes circumvents the task-specific limitation, it lacks anatomical knowledge of the human structures, resulting in sub-optimal registration accuracy and plausibility.
-Subsequently, Tian~\emph{et al.}\cite{TianGKVEBRN24} collected multiple datasets from different medical domains and co-trained a unified medical image registration on them, capable of multi-task registration with a single registration network.
-However, it employs a uniform regularization approach that fails to incorporate essential task-specific priors and knowledge, \textit{i.e.}, hyperparameter selection, resulting in suboptimal performance.
+Tian~\emph{et al.}\cite{TianGKVEBRN24} collected multiple datasets from different medical domains and co-trained a unified medical image registration on them, capable of multi-task registration with a single registration network.
+However, it employs a uniform regularization approach that fails to incorporate essential task-specific priors.

+In contrast to these works, our conditional unified model realizes dynamic registration through a dedicated controller mechanism that integrates rich task-specific knowledge and anatomical priors, thereby enabling flexible and adaptive solutions for multi-scenario image registration.